OCA/server-tools/secure_uninstall/README.rst

 ================

-Ask Master Password ('admin_passwd' key from config file) before to proceed to module uninstallation
+Ask Master Password ('admin_passwd' key from config file) before proceeding to module uninstallation

 Configuration
 =============

-Check 'admin_passwd' is set in Odoo configuration file
+Check that 'admin_passwd' is set in Odoo configuration file

 Usage
 =====

-Try to uninstall a module
+#.
+Go to Settings > Local modules.
+#.
+Click on one module.
+#.
+Click on Uninstall button.
+#.
+You will need to enter admin password before proceeding.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas